-Categories allow you to group content into broadly organized topics, like a table of content for your website.
+Categories allow you to group content into broadly organized topics, like a table of contents for your website.
 These topics can be hierarchical, meaning a category can be the parent or child of another category.
 Because they provide content structure, these topics should be planned and decided ahead of time within your department in order to maintain consistency in the labeling process.

-Best practice is to limit the amount of categories from anywhere between 5 to 10 general topics.
+A best practice is to limit the amount of categories from anywhere between 5 to 10 general topics.
 A limited set of categories will help to keep your website and content focused.